FlorinCamarut1/FullStack--Twitter-Clone/README.md

    - Delete notifications.

 8. **Profile Information:**
-   - Update your profile information.
+   - Update your profile information, maximum Image size that can be uploaded to an avatar or cover image is 1MB due to MongoDB Free plan limitation.

 ## Usage